 The City continued its main focus to improve the housing stock and the elimination of slum and blight through rehabilitation of existing low-moderate income owner-occupied housing or demolition of severely deteriorated structures.
+The City also focused on milling and paving roads in low to moderate income neighborhoods.

-The City of Niagara Falls continued to still operate in a COVID environment and has made substantial progress toward the several of goals.
+While, the City of Niagara Falls continued to still operate in a COVID environment we have made substantial progress toward the several of goals.
 In 2021 the city prioritized eliminating slum and blight and continued to provide affordable and quality housing.
 Some goals have not been achieved as that the activities associated with these goals have not been initiated as of yet, but will take place in the near future over the course of the 5 year Consolidated Strategic Plan.
 The City has exceeded its goal in the areas of homeless assistance and prevention and owner occupied residential rehabilitation.

-Note: the City has performed 26 targeted clearance and demolition activities to remove blight and allow for green space and development activities within low income areas during the 2021 program year.
+Note: the City has performed over 20 targeted clearance and demolition activities to remove blight and allow for green space and development activities within low income areas during the 2023 program year.
 Due to the fact the there is a 1 year wait to pay a 5% retainage to assure project satisfactory, the activities can't be closed until such time and thus can't count toward the goal accomplishment.

 The City of Niagara Falls has continued to benefit from the extra resources provided by the Federal Government to prevent, prepare for, and respond to the coronavirus.
-This funding has been used to

-Government to prevent, prepare for, and respond to the coronavirus.
 This funding has been used to support activities carried forward from the 2019 Annual Action Plan that contained the amendment for Cares Act Funding.